 Washington state's public community and technical colleges are on a quarter (not semester) calendar.
 The instructional calendars show start and end dates for summer, fall, winter and spring academic terms.

-The Professional-Technical Program Matrix lists programs by general areas— not specific titles — and is updated quarterly.
+The Professional-Technical Program Matrix lists programs by general areas— not specific titles — and is subject to change.